twks-cohort/nine-lab-platform-eks-base/README.md

 kubectl set image daemonset/ebs-csi-node liveness-probe=602401143452.dkr.ecr.us-east-2.amazonaws.com/eks/livenessprobe:v2.4.0 -n kube-system
 ```

 - Still need to add eks major version release check.
-The current radiator does report latest nor indicate when prod is behind.
+The current radiator does not report latest nor indicate when prod is behind.
 - the datadog monitor and dashboard update scripts are simplistic and there is obviously refactoring needed to turn that into a standard piece of code with functionality accessed via an orb or something similar